ThomasBTR/estate-server/README.md

     ```bash
     mvn spring-boot:run
     ```

-- The project is now running on http://localhost:3001
+- The project is now running on  [http://localhost:3001](http://localhost:3001)
-- The documentation is available on http://localhost:3001/swagger-ui/index.html
+- The documentation is available on [http://localhost:3001/swagger-ui/index.html](http://localhost:3001/swagger-ui/index.html)
-- The API documentation is available on http://localhost:3001/api/v1/docs
+- The API documentation is available on [http://localhost:3001/api/v1/docs](http://localhost:3001/api/v1/docs)
-- The database is running on http://localhost:3306
+- The database is running on [http://localhost:3306](http://localhost:3306)
+  - The database default root user is : *root* and the password is : *root*
-- The minio server is running on http://localhost:9000
+- The minio server is running on [http://localhost:9000](http://localhost:9000)
+  - the minio default user is : *estate-admin* and the password is : *estate-minio-secret-key*

 ### Prerequisites